ArkadiyShuvaev/durable-message-queue/README.md

 ...
 ## How it works
 ### The processing timeout
-When a message is added to the queue by a producer it gets available for the processing by consumers.
+When a message is added to the queue by a producer it gets available for processing by consumers.
 One of them starts processing the message and the message is become unavailable for other consumers:

 ![Processing Timeout](https://github.com/ArkadiyShuvaev/durable-message-queue/blob/master/assests/processing-timeout.png)